jwhiteside11/uconn-sentiment-backend/data-fetchers/README.md

 ### GET /backfill_typesense

 Backfill Typesense server with news articles from Datastore.
+It will skip the documents already found in the index.

 #### Request
 - **Method**: GET